milonmaze/privacy-terms-observatory-beta/www.instructure.com/policies/marketing-privacy.md

 London WC1V 7HP
 Phone: 0800 358 4330

-If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, you may also contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.
+If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, you may also contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request
+(opens in a new tab)
+.

 17. CHANGES TO THIS PRIVACY POLICY.
 Instructure may change this Privacy Policy from time to time.
 If we make any changes to this Policy, we will change the “Last Updated” date above.
 We encourage you to visit this page from time to time for the latest on our privacy practices